Join Our Initiative Browse the Datasets Contribute a New Dataset

 Categories of Dataset Transformations

-At this time, we have the following concepts for original and derived datasets, concerning levels of quality and cleanliness.
+At this time, we use the following concepts for original and derived datasets, concerning levels of quality and cleanliness.
 This list corresponds to stages in our ingestion process and subsequent possible derivations of datasets.
 This list is subject to change.

 See How We Process Datasets for more details on these levels and how we process datasets.